open/close all folders

 - One-Hit Kill: You get hit by one of her heat bullets - it will boil the water out of you and leave you a mummified husk.
 Simple as that.

-- Passing the Torch: Before Being sealed her past student convinces her to let go of her hatred-thinking on her student's words Pakura decides to "give the children a chance to change the future" and passes on her will of a better future to to her student.
+- Passing the Torch: Before sealing her, her past student Maki convinces her to let go of her hatred-thinking on her student's words Pakura decides to "give the children a chance to change the future" and passes on her will of a better future to to her student.

 - Playing with Fire: A component of her advanced chakra nature, though none of the techniques we see her use actually set anything on fire.